paulscherrerinstitute/sf_daq_buffer/README.md

 - [sf-stream](sf-stream) (Live streaming of detector data)
 - [sf-writer](sf-writer) (Read from buffer and write H5)
 - [sf-utils](sf-utils) (Small utilities for debugging and testing)

+## Design goals

+- Simplest thing that works.
+    - Save time and iterate more quickly.
+    - Less moving parts, easier to debug.
+    - Avoid external libraries as much as possible.
+- Start optimizing only when things break.
+    - Many optimization possibilities, but not actually needed.
+    - Makes possible to refactor and change code faster.
+- Small debuggable and profileable processes.
+    - Needs to be able to run on your local machine in a debugger.
+    - Asses code performance without guessing.
+- As little dependency between processes as possible.
+    - Run only the process you want to test.
+    - Write unit tests.

+## Scope
+Scope of the project:

+- Receiving and assembling detector data.
+- Writing detector data to HDF5 files.
+- Live streaming detector data to external components.
+- Provide logs and analytics for each component.

+We focus on the service and storage layer (see overview picture).
+Everything else is not part of this project and should be addresses elsewhere.

 ## Terminology